 Publications

-Thomas Abel: Resistance in psychotherapy
+Thomas Abel: Resistance in Psychotherapy

-The book will be published in German by Springer/Nature in June 2025 and in English in the USA in October 2025 with a foreword by Otto Kernberg.
+• The book will be published in German by Springer/Nature in June 2025 and in English in the USA in February 2026.
 It has about 150 pages.
-The prices that have been set so far are 29.99€ in Germany, 30.83€ in Austria and 33.50CHF in Switzerland.

 Handbook of object relations psychology